 Top DevOps Tools for Automation Infrastructure

-But before we get on to discussing the most suitable DevOps Tools for each situation, we must know the different stages in DevOps process.
+But before we get on to discussing the most suitable DevOps Tools for each situation, we must know the different stages in the DevOps process.

 DevOps advocates breaking down of the whole project into small deliverables. as each deliverable reaches the client, the feedback received is immediately plugged back into the development process.
-This ensures that the product is continuously improved rather than waiting for the feedback after delivery.
-Some of the tools for code stage are Git, Jira, Confluence etc.
+This ensures that the product is continuously improved rather than waiting for feedback after delivery.
+Some of the tools for code stage are Git, Jira, Confluence, etc.

 The process of building the software from the provided code is fully automated in DevOps.
 The practice of continuous building through rapid iterations helps in rolling out better and high-quality products that are already bug-free.
 Some of the tools for building stage are Maven and SBT etc.

 Each module that is built must be tested.
 DevOps practices Continuous Testing that is fully automated.
 As each iteration is rapidly built after customer feedback, it is tested and delivered to the client.
-Some of the tools for testing stage are Selenium and JUnit etc.
+Some of the tools for the testing stage are Selenium and JUnit etc.